SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Ranger Archetype

-At 3rd level, you choose an archetype (see "[Ranger Archetypes](#section-ranger-archetypes)") that you strive to emulate.
+At 3rd level, you choose an [archetype](#section-ranger-archetypes) that you strive to emulate.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.

 ### Primeval Awareness